Krzysztofe/Krzysztofe/README.md

  ### Within my repository, you will find a various projects containing exercises.
 Among them, I would like to highlight four projects, which are pined up below. :point_down: :point_down: :point_down:

  <a href = "https://deklaracja.ozzip.pl/"> "Deklaracja" - React, TS</a> is a commercial project created for the Workers' Union's use.
 Thanks to the application, employees can join the trade union.
-Project currently being tested by future users.

   <div align="center">